 - Register as self employed

-- Complete your tax return each year and pay your taxes by the 31 January deadline
+- Complete your tax return each year and pay your taxes by the 31 January deadline.

-- Get up to date with your NI contributions
+- Get up to date with your NI contributions.

-- Keep all your receipts and get up to date with all your financial records
+- Keep all your receipts and get up to date with all your financial records.

 You are a separate legal entity owned by shareholders and run according to a Memorandum and Articles of Association which is a either a template document from companies house or one drafted by you or your lawyers.
 It is a set of rules by which you run your company.
 Shareholders appoint directors who run the company on their behalf.
 In most small businesses the Shareholder is the Director and vice versa.
 Remember money cannot be simply drawn from a limited company but paid through salaries, dividends or loans.

 Again the clue is in the title.
 Your liability unlike a sole trader is limited so debts can be limited to the company and not you as an individual.
 You can benefit from tax perks if you turnover a specific amount and enjoy a lower tax rate when employing those under the PAYE scheme.
+Accounts will be a bit more complicated than for a sole trader so unless you will almost certainly need to hire an accountant and use an accountancy software package.

 Again there are a number of legal obligations to be fulfilled so please tick off the following: